AgentMC/Sao20/Translate/En/Part9.md

 Suddenly, something was heard.

 Countless resonating silver bells.
-As if all stars and planets of entire sky started to make boisterously noise.
+As if all stars and planets of entire sky started to make boisterous noise.

 Hundreds of angels sing like